dylanhayes/dylanhayes.github.io/_posts/2020-01-26-Homesite-and-Site-Swap.md

 The homesite doesn't have to be at the root, but it makes a lot more sense that it is, so if somebody just types the root URL for your site they end up at the home site.

-Although you create a homesite from a regular commuications sites, and it looks no different to a regular communication site, some blogs suggest you can create a new communications site from a template for an 'Organisation'.
+Although you create a homesite from a regular communications sites, and it looks no different to a regular communication site, some blogs suggest you can create a new communications site from a template for an 'Organisation'.
 As of late Jan 2020, I can't see this feature on any of the tenants I have access to.
 Maybe I'm missing something?
-If I do spot how to do this, I'll ammend the blog approapiately.
+If I do spot how to do this, I'll amend the blog to document how.